 Egypt has fascinated people throughout history.
 From the Greeks and Romans, to Napoleon and Victorian explorers.
-Even the Nazis in World War 2 were intrigued by this amazing country (until Indy put a stop to that).
 Today, millions of tourists flock to the beautiful country, and certainly its role in mankind’s history cannot be underplayed.

 Just like the Greeks, I think it’s always interesting to look into a culture’s gods and myths for an insight into the civilisation itself.
 (Despite having so many gods, they don’t seem to have one dedicated to travel insurance) So let’s start by taking a look at the Big Cheese, the one in charge.
 The problem is that this changed depending on which era you’re talking about.
 But the two most prominent rulers of the gods were probably Ra and Isis.

 Let’s start with Isis, the goddess of health, marriage, and wisdom, who despite having a chair for her hairstyle, was once considered to be the ruler of the gods.
 Her worship spread throughout the Greek and Roman world and actually continues to this day.
 Not bad going for someone who got her big start around 2494 to 2345 BC, during the 5th Dynasty.